 A GOURMET TRADITION

-From Tokyo we’ll have you boarded on to a train and transferred to Hakone for a completely different taste of Japan altogether.
-Met by your personal driver at the station, you will be driven to Gora Kadan, your base for the next two nights.
-Famous for its incredible cuisine, it is at this hotel that you’ll experience the traditional Kaiseki multi-course Japanese meal.
+From Tokyo, we’ll have you boarded on to a train and transferred to Hakone for a completely different taste of Japan altogether.
+Met by your personal driver at the station, you will be driven to Ginyu Hakone, your base for the next two nights.
+A region famous for its peaceful surroundings as well as its incredible cuisine, here you’ll experience the traditional Kaiseki multi-course Japanese meal.
 Some of the courses are only a mouthful, but each are a riot of flavor, fresh ingredients and color.
 By the end of the dinner, you’ll be more than satisfied.
-Beyond the beautiful confines of the Gora Kadan, you’ll find wonderful mountain scenery, astounding art galleries and traditional streets and architecture.
+Beyond the beautiful confines of the Ginyu Hakone, you’ll also find wonderful mountain scenery, astounding art galleries and traditional streets and architecture.

 ONLY IN OSAKA